Starting out in sex work

 If you want to rent a window, you have to be at least 21 years old in most places.
 To be able to work you have to sort out multiple things:

-treet prostitution is illegal in the Netherlands, except if done in special “tippelzones”.
-On the 1st of July 2021 the tippelzone in Utrecht on the Eupalaan was closed.
+Street prostitution is illegal in the Netherlands, except if done in special ‘tippelzones’.
+On the 1st of July 2021 the tippelzone in Utrecht on the Europalaan was closed.
 In Nijmegen and Arnhem there are still tippelzones.

 In a club you will often be one of multiple women in a sort of living room.
 Clients come in to chat and have a drink.
-These clubs also earn income from any food and drinks served.
-Clients can then go to separate rooms.
-A client will rent a room for half and hour to an hour (sometimes more).
+These clubs also earn income from the food and drinks served.
+You can then take a clients to a separate room.
+A client will rent a room for half an hour to an hour (sometimes more).

 In a private house there is no living room for women to talk to clients and have a drink.